helium/HIP/0033-regional-reward-adjustments.md

 ## Deployment Impact

-This deployment will effect all hotspot owners.
+This deployment will effect all Hotspot owners.
 Hotspot owners in EU will likely see a significant change in earnings (either up or down) based on the new reward methodology.
 It will also require significant documentation update on how proof-of-coverage is performed and rewarded.